NarvinSingh/training/cheatsheet/quotes.md

 world
 ```

-Here, the -E option does not expand the resulting `\n` to a carriage return.
+Here, the -E option does not expand the resulting `\n` to a newline.

 ```Shell
 $ echo -E hello\\nworld